The integrated cross-platform development tool for ANSI Common Lisp LispWorks logo

 A. See our system requirements page.

-A. LispWorks for Windows, Macintosh and Linux is available in four Editions
+A. On most platforms LispWorks is available in five Editions

 The Personal Edition is intended for personal and educational Lisp programming.
 As a contribution to the Common Lisp community, we make LispWorks Personal Edition available free of charge.
-While the Personal Edition includes the full Common Lisp compiler and Common LispWorks integrated development environment, it does limit program size and duration and it does not support application delivery.
+While the Personal Edition includes the full Common Lisp compiler and the LispWorks integrated development environment, it does limit program size and duration and it does not support delivery of runtimes.

 The Professional Edition includes everything you need for commercial Common Lisp software development and application delivery.
-CLIM 2.0 is included to allow support of legacy applications.
+CLIM 2.0 is included on most platforms to allow support of legacy applications on Windows and Motif.

 The Enterprise Edition includes all the features of the Professional Edition, and provides further support for software needs of the modern enterprise, including: